jaylach/kale/README.md

 The template functions will be compiled and a string of the JavaScript will be returned to you.
 It is currently your responibility to write the final string to file.
 You can see an example of this, with a grunt task, in the `examples/grunt` folder.

+The browser build will currently only work in modern browsers (IE9+) as it relies on things like Array.isArray, Array.filter, Array.map, etc.

 license
 -------